pramcistudent/Milestone-Project-1/README.md

 # Code Institute Milestone Project

 The goal is to demonstrate the technologies that I have learnt through the User Centric Module provided by the Code Institute.
-The challenge was to create a frontend only website for a 1960’s Rock Band called, The Monkees.
-I have used HTML, CSS, & Bootstrap to show my ability, skill and understanding of technologies learned so far.
+The challenge was to create a (frontend only) website for a 1960’s Rock Band called, The Monkees.
+I have used HTML, CSS, & Bootstrap to show my abilities, skills and understanding of technologies I have learned so far.
-The project was to create a website targeted to fans who would come to the site to see and hear clips from the band’s library, for fans to stay up to date with new content and events as they become available whilst also attracting a new fan base.
-And to promote the band’s availability to perform at special events.
+The project was to create a website targeted to fans who would come to the site to see and hear clips from the band’s library.
+For fans to keep up to date with new content and events as they become available.
+Whilst also attracting a new fan base, Aad to promote the band’s availability to perform at special events.

 ## UX
 The website was designed and created to be focused towards the band’s fan base and potential fans.
 I have used bright fun colours throughout the site to create typography and to visually appeal to the user.
 The colour, style and theme were created to reflect the persona of the band as found on the bands official site [The Monkees](https://www.monkees.com/).
-The business requirements are to create a website that is easy to use and allows for sign ups.
+The business requirements is to create a website that is easy to use and allows for sign ups.
-And for fans and potential fans to contact the band to make enquiries about their availability to perform at special events.
+Also for fans and potential fans to contact the band to make enquiries about their availability to perform at special events.

 ## The Five Planes